-In this appendix we discuss the minimization of the scalar superpotential leading to the alignments of the flavon doublet VEVs required to achieve the desired structures of charged lepton and neutrino mass matrices in our model.\ As discussed in \cite{C2}, the choice of the flavon field directions can be realized by introducing extra scalar fields called "driving fields" .
+In this appendix we discuss the minimization of the scalar superpotential leading to the alignments of the flavon doublet VEVs.
+These VEV alignments are necessary to achieve the desired structures of the charged lepton and neutrino mass matrices in our model.\ As discussed in \cite{C2}, the choice of the flavon field directions can be realized by introducing extra scalar fields with vanishing VEVs called "driving fields" .
 This approach employs the continuous $U(1)_{R}$\ symmetry under which the Higgs and flavon fields have zero charge, the matter fields carry charge $+1$ while the additional driving fields carry charge $+2$.
 Accordingly, all terms in the superpotential either contain two matter superfields or one driving field.
-Therefore, it is clear that the superpotentials $\mathcal{W}_{l}$ and $\mathcal{W}_{\nu }$ in Eqs. (\ref{Wl} ) and (\ref{Wn}) are also invariant under the $U(1)_{R}$ symmetry.
-In this regard, we introduce two driving fields $\digamma ^{0}$\ and $\Omega ^{0}$ which transform under $(D_{4};U(1))$ as\textrm{\ }
+Therefore, it is clear that the superpotentials $\mathcal{W} _{l}$ and $\mathcal{W}_{\nu }$ in Eqs. (\ref{Wl}) and (\ref{Wn}) are also invariant under the $U(1)_{R}$ symmetry.
+Following this approach, we introduce two driving fields $\digamma ^{0}$\ and $\Omega ^{0}$ which transform under $(D_{4},U(1))$ as\textrm{\ }

 These scalar fields are assumed to have vanishing VEVs while they are responsible for aligning the flavon doublets contributing to the charged lepton and neutrino sectors.
 Under these assumptions, the renormalizable superpotential involving the driving fields necessary for aligning the flavon doublets is given by